 'status' : 'PROCESSING'.

-- Keep a clean log space so that you can identify exactly which logstream to read, and be able to focus on just a half dozen lines of log and very quickly identify the issue
+- Keep a clean log space so you can identify exactly which logstream to read and focus on just a half dozen lines of log and very quickly identify the issue.

 - Don't let the logs intimidate you.
-Look at the logic and patterns, isolate the area you need to look at and then read the lines one at a time and consider what is being said.
+Look at the logic and patterns, isolate the area you need to look at, and then read the lines one at a time to consider what's being said.

-- Read the clues you are given such as Keywords and Summaries about what is happening.
+- Read the clues you are given, such as Keywords and Summaries about what's happening.

 - Don't forget to look at the whole hierarchy from the browser to the lowest process.
 Don't get tunnel vision and look at just the code you think is the cause or just one log.

-- Take 20 minutes and learn the basics of using the Developer Tools in your browser so that you can see what is happening in the browser background.
+- Take 20 minutes and learn the basics of using the Developer Tools in your browser so you can see what's happening in the browser background.

 If you need help, please contact Pluralsight Support.